-We estimate fair values for financial assets or liabilities based on available observable and unobservable inputs and pricing that are observed in the marketplace.
+We estimate fair values for financial assets or liabilities based on available observable and unobservable inputs observed in the marketplace.
 We primarily use two pricing valuation techniques: market comparable pricing and discounted cash flow analysis.
 Market comparable pricing is used to determine the estimated fair value of certain instruments by incorporating known inputs and performance metrics, such as observed prepayment rates, delinquencies, credit support, recent transaction prices, pending transactions, or prices of other similar instruments.
-Discounted cash flow analysis techniques generally consist of developing an estimate of future cash flows at a rate of return that results in an estimate of fair value.
+Discounted cash flow analysis techniques generally consist of developing an estimate of future cash flows that are expected to occur over the life of an instrument and then discounting those cash flows at a rate of return that results in an estimate of fair value.
 After considering all available indications of the appropriate rate of return that market participants would require, we consider the reasonableness of the range indicated by the results to determine an estimate that is most representative of fair value.
 We also consider counterparty credit quality and risk as part of our fair value assessments.